All of the smart home updates Apple announced at WWDC 2018

 Home app

-Mojave is the next MacOS.
+Mojave is the next MacOS version.
 With the update, Apple will add support for the Home app on Macs.
-Previously, the Home app was Apple's iOS-only smart home app where you add, monitor and control you HomeKit-enabled smart home devices.
+Previously, the Home app was Apple's iOS-only smart-home app where you add, monitor and control you HomeKit-enabled smart-home devices.

 The Home app was introduced in September 2016, more than two years after HomeKit was first introduced.
 Extending access to Macs is a positive step, but we had hoped to see a Home app for Android customers -- or some indication that Apple was thinking about opening up its platform.